 On one hand, it is exaggerated, since the actual sentence "I didn't do it!" is used only in "The Pilot."
 On the other hand, it is downplayed, since, even though the sentence is no more used, all the episodes maintain the structure that can refer to the title.

-Interestingly, in "In the Doghouse with the White House," Delia says she is used to saying "I didn't do it."
+Interestingly, in "In the Doghouse with the White House" and "Twin It to Win It," the sentence "I didn't do it" is mentioned by Delia.

 Artistic Title: The opening sequence even includes interesting pictures that are not from the show's universe, but taken by the cast themselves.